harishkamathuk/dataquity/README.md

 # 🌟 DataQuity: Simplified Stock Market Data Pipeline

 **DataQuity** is a cutting-edge ETL (Extract, Transform, Load) pipeline tailored for 📈 stock market data.
-It seamlessly integrates 🐳 Dagger, 🛢️ Neon.tech, and 🌐 Vercel to fetch, process, and store data efficiently.
+It seamlessly integrates 🐳 Dagger, 🛢️ Render PostgreSQL, and 🌐 Render to fetch, process, and store data efficiently.
 Built to be 🧩 modular, 📏 scalable, and 💰 cost-effective, it empowers users to unlock financial insights effortlessly.

 ---